6 People on What It's Like to Come Out as LGBTQ+ During the Pandemic

 Without the parades, Pride looks different this year-but that just means that LGBTQ people across the country are finding new and innovative ways to celebrate and honor their identities.
 Pride Inside & Out is dedicated to amplifying these stories, from the queer couples taking care of each other through a pandemic to the folks using quarantine to come out to those they love.

-June 1st marked the start of Pride Month in the U.S., but with the coronavirus (COVID-19) pandemic still ongoing, celebrations and shows of allyship look much different this year.
-Pride is often a time for the LGBTQ community to come together and feel empowered to be their authentic selves, but since gathering in large groups is still not safe in America, many LBGTQ people and allies are finding new ways to celebrate.
-For some, this looks like having Zoom parties with queer friends or donating to foundations that support the community, like GLAAD or The Trevor Project.
-For others, though, it looks like coming out as LGBTQ to friends and family they’re stuck at home with during quarantine.
+June 1st marked the start of Pride Month in the U.S., but with the coronavirus (COVID-19) pandemic going on last year, celebrations and shows of allyship look much different.
+Pride is often a time for the LGBTQ+ community to come together and feel empowered to be their authentic selves, but since gathering in large groups was not safe in America, many LBGTQ+ people and allies were finding new ways to celebrate.
+For some, this looked like having Zoom parties with queer friends or donating to foundations that support the community, like GLAAD or The Trevor Project.
+For others, though, it looked like coming out as LGBTQ+ to friends and family they're stuck at home with during quarantine.

 “It was the realest conversation we’ve had in years.”